Witnesses at Bill Cosby Trial Build Assault Timeline

 Constand told police that she went into Cosby’s kitchen in the morning when she woke up.
 She took a few bites of the muffin he gave her because she “didn’t feel well,” and then left, Mason said.

-As to why Constand waited until 2005 to come forward, Mason said she did not want to cause problems at Temple because of her interest in sports broadcast journalism.
+As to why Constand waited until 2005 to come forward, Mason recalled her saying she did not want to cause problems at Temple because of her interest in sports broadcast journalism.

 “She did mention she was in contact with a lawyer in Philadelphia,” Mason added.

-McMonagle asked Mason on cross-examination about the inconsistency of Constand’s story she initially reported, about going to a restaurant with Cosby and her claim that she said had never before been alone with him.
+McMonagle asked Mason on cross-examination about the inconsistency of Constand’s story she initially reported, about going to a restaurant with Cosby, and her claim that she said had never before been alone with him.

 “So, she never told you she had been alone with him before, or in a bed with him in Connecticut did she,” McMonagle asked.